 - Primarily Zooplankton Eaters.
 They use their gill rakers to strain the plankton.
-Zooplankton is light sensitive, Kokanee will follow their food! - Early spring they will feed on small bugs & fly larvae - Kokanee prefer water temps between 50-53 degree F, pro-longed exposure to water over 55 F can be somewhat terminal to the fish. - Kokanee are a primary forage fish for larger predator fish like Rainbow Trout, Bull Trout and Lake Trout - Lifecycle can be between 3-5 years (Unless Triploids) - Kokanee either spawn in streams or gravel shorelines - Density Dependent Can Determine Size of Fish in System
+Zooplankton is light sensitive, Kokanee will follow their food! - Early spring they will feed on small bugs & fly larvae - Kokanee prefer water temps between 50-53 degree F, over 55 F can be somewhat terminal to the fish. - Kokanee are a primary forage fish for larger predator fish like Rainbow Trout, Bull Trout and Lake Trout - Lifecycle can be between 3-5 years - Kokanee either spawn in streams or gravel shorelines